|

 However, unlike Aria, which shows an idealised vision of future, Tamayura takes place in our times.
 It doesn't show how the world could be beautiful, but how it actually is.

 Also, in contrast to other shows focusing on everyday life of groups of friends (eg. A-Channel, Yuru Yuri, Lucky Star, Kimi to Boku or mentioned above: K-On! and Aria) Tamayura: Hitotose doesn't contain any completely filler episodes, which don't advance the story at all.
 Almost every single one either develop characters a bit or shows some of the backstory, which explains their current behaviours.
-The OVAs hadn't so well-thought story, so it's already the first thing, that shows that Hitotose is better.
+The OVAs didn't have so well-thought story, so it's already the first thing, that shows that Hitotose is better.

 Nevertheless, even through everything seem to form a coherent whole, the show is still episodic and not really ambitious in comparison to more complex stories we can see in other series.